 Take Action on Radon is a national initiative, funded by Health Canada, to bring together radon stakeholders and raise awareness on radon across Canada.
-In January 2020, the Central Okanagan applied to the 100 Radon Test Kit Challenge and was awarded 400 free radon kits for distribution this Fall.
+In January 2020, the Central Okanagan applied to the 100 Radon Test Kit Challenge and was awarded 400 free radon kits which were distributed in fall 2020.

 The Healthy Indoor Environments program (HIE) at the British Columbia Lung Association works to advance education, awareness and law and policy reform to address radon.
 As part of its Community Testing Project, HIE is collaborating with Take Action on Radon on this project.
 HIE contributed 1000 additional test kits as part of ensuring residents of the Central Okanagan can know radon prevalence in their communities.
 Funding for this project has been made possible by the Vancouver Foundation.

-The Air Quality program of the Central Okanagan with the support of Interior Health, Take Action on Radon, the British Columbia Lung Assoication, the Vancouver Foundation and all local municipalities will provide 1400 FREE radon test kits and a radon awareness webinar to interested residents within the Central Okanagan.
+The Air Quality program of the Central Okanagan with the support of Interior Health, Take Action on Radon, the British Columbia Lung Assoication, the Vancouver Foundation and all local municipalities provided 1400 FREE radon test kits and a radon awareness webinar to interested residents within the Central Okanagan.

-*** If you miss the drop off dates - Your radon test kit can still be analysed, but you will be responsible for the cost of mailing it to the lab for analysis (SRC, 143-111 Research Drive, Saskatoon, Saskatchewan S7N 3R2)
+- If you miss the drop off dates - Your radon test kit can still be analysed, but you are responsible for the cost of mailing it to the lab for analysis (SRC, 143-111 Research Drive, Saskatoon, Saskatchewan S7N 3R2)

 What To Do With The Test Results